SMNIRL/ACT-Logparser/README.md

 # Error Handling
 The `parseLogLine()` function does not throw on errors or halt, instead, an `error` string is returned in the encapsulating object, along with an empty `log` object and the `line` of the stream at which the error occurred.

+# Performance
+As ACT network logs are entirely pipe-delimited, I used tokenization for this library instead of regex, as I saw other projects doing.
+This approach provides a 40-70% speed up in processing time with lower(!) memory usage compared to parsing similarly using regular expressions.

 # Contributing
 If you wish to make an improvement, fix bugs, etc. please feel free to open a Pull Request.